User's Guide: HSM Gateway

 • Global Root CA - This option is for a self-signed certificate from a well-known CA. By default, every HSM Group is configured with a Global Root CA Certificate.

-• Custom CA Certificate – Use this certificate if you as an enterprise want to self-sign the certificate using your own internal CA. You can override the default Global CA cert with a Custom CA Certificate for an HSM group.
+• Custom CA Certificate – Use this certificate if you as an enterprise want to self-sign the certificate using your own internal CA. You can override the default Global CA certificate with a Custom CA Certificate for an HSM group.
 You can either upload the certificate file or copy the contents of the certificate in the textbox provided.
-HSM_Custom_CA.png

-• Client Certificate (optional): A Custom CA Certificate also has a Client Certificate section where you can configure a client certificate and a private key (Fortanix DSM Certificate and Key).
+• Client Certificate (optional) - A Custom CA Certificate also has a Client Certificate section where you can configure a client certificate and a private key (Fortanix DSM Certificate and Key).
 This field is used to run the service in mutual authentication mode.
 This allows Fortanix DSM to authenticate itself to the HSM gateway and vice versa.

 NOTE